So, you want to discover how to write a proposal for a project. Well, “Let there be light!” This article is here to show you the way.

 How to write a project proposal

-If this is the first time you are handling project proposals, check out PandaDoc for project proposal templates to avoid potential mistakes and deliver a professional solution that will make you look good to your clients.
+These will help you avoid potential mistakes and deliver a professional solution that will make you look good to your clients.

-Step 1.
-Define the problem
+1. Define the problem

-Step 2.
-Present your solution
+2. Present your solution

 PandaDoc offers special presentation templates where you can find appropriate options for showcasing your future solution.

-Do your best to paint a picture where the audience understands the solution’s larger impact.
+Do your best to paint a picture that helps the audience understand the solution’s larger impact.

-Step 3.
-Define your deliverables and success criteria
+3. Define your deliverables and success criteria

 Deliverables are specific, measurable, and tangible items that are produced to fulfill the objectives of an entire project, separate tasks or processes individually, and satisfy the requirements of stakeholders.

-- Enhance website performance
+- Enhanced website performance

-- Implement personalized product recommendations
+- Implementing personalized product recommendations

-- Improve customer support
+- Improving customer support

-Potential deliverables for the first sub-objective:
+Potential deliverables for the first sub-objective might be:

 - A website performance audit report, identifying areas for improvement